-For the purpose of the Environmental Impact Assessment (EIA), site layout alternatives will not be comparatively assessed, but rather a single layout (including access road) will be refined as additional information becomes available throughout the EIA process (e.g. specialist input, additional site surveys, ongoing stakeholder engagement).
+For the purpose of the Environmental Impact Assessment (EIA), site layout alternatives will not be comparatively assessed, but rather a single layout will be refined as additional information becomes available throughout the EIA process (e.g. specialist input, additional site surveys, ongoing stakeholder engagement).